circleci/circleci-docs/jekyll/_cci2/build-processing.md

 order: 1
 ---

 This document describes how to enable the pipelines engine if you need to trigger workflows from the CircleCI API or auto-cancel workflows.
+Pipelines are not currently available on self hosted installations of CircleCI Server.

 * TOC
 {:toc}